-Examples from previous years: Math Homework Club Orchestra (by teacher invitation) Chess Club Middle School Band Handwork Club
+Examples from previous years: Homework Club Chess Club Middle School Band Handwork Club

 Facilities Use

 Facilities are available for public use when consistent with our educational use and it does not conflict with school use.
 All use must be approved using the Facility Use Permit.